susanavenda/data_cambridge/README.md

 ## 🧭 Project Overview

-This repository contains a series of technical analyses focused on applying advanced statistical techniques to solve business problems.
-The goal of this work is to move beyond "gut feeling" and use mathematical rigor to validate assumptions, identify patterns, and predict future outcomes.
+This repository documents a complete data science workflow.
+It transitions from the strategic planning of Week 1 (CRISP-DM, Data Maturity, and Feature Engineering) to the mathematical execution of Week 2 (Hypothesis Testing, Correlation, and Regression).
+The goal is to move beyond "gut feeling" and use mathematical rigor to validate assumptions and predict outcomes.

 ## 🛠️ Skills Demonstrated
+* **Strategic Planning:** CRISP-DM lifecycle, 5 Whys Root Cause Analysis, and DIKW Pyramid.
 * **Hypothesis Testing:** -tests, ANOVA, and Chi-Square analysis.
 * **Correlation:** Pearson () and Spearman () coefficients for relationship mapping.
 * **Regression:** Simple and Multiple Linear Regression using OLS (Ordinary Least Squares).